Enabling Multiple Custom Tracking Domains

 - Edit your DNS zone file for your tracking domain to include the new CNAME (this is different depending upon who you use as your domain registrar, such as GoDaddy.com, Ghandi, or Moniker).

-- Create a new CNAME record in your DNS zone file and set the host to your tracking sub-domain (e.g. click.myawesomedomain.com) with the value: "spgo.io" for SparkPost, or "eu.spgo.io" for SparkPost EU (Note: For SparkPost Enterprise users, your CNAME record value should point to the tracking domain configured during your onboarding).
+- Create a new CNAME record in your DNS zone file and set the host to your tracking sub-domain (e.g. click.myawesomedomain.com) with the value: "spgo.io" for SparkPost, or "eu.spgo.io" for SparkPost EU.
+For PMTA+Signals, refer to your User Guide (Note: For SparkPost Enterprise users, your CNAME record value should point to the tracking domain configured during your onboarding).

 - Once you have completed creating your CNAME record(s) and have successfully saved the DNS changes, complete the set up through either the API or the UI (instructions for both below).

 - Associate the custom tracking domain to a sending domain via UI or API.

 Setting Up Custom Tracking domains through the app

-To configure one or more custom tracking domains through the SparkPost user interface, follow the steps below.
+To configure one or more custom tracking domains through the SparkPost app, follow the steps below.

-Select Settings and then Tracking Domains from the main menu.
+Select Configuration and then Tracking Domains from the main menu.

-Click New Tracking Domain to add a new tracking domain.
+Click Create Tracking Domain to add a new tracking domain.

 Complete the Domain Name and then click Add Tracking Domain to complete the process of adding a tracking domain.

 Associate your Tracking domain(s) with one or more Sending domains

 - Complete the Sending Domain Name for each sending domain and select the Linked Tracking Domain you want to associate with it.
 Note: If you do not select a linked tracking domain, the sending domain will use the default tracking domain.

 Note: Any newly configured tracking domains have to route back, either through delegation or use of CNAME records, in order for us to be able to report on opens and clicks.
 Misconfiguration of your tracking domain(s) could mean link redirection could fail, so please ensure you test prior to placing any new domains into production!

 API Configuration: Custom Tracking Domains